 Add it all up and there’s a lot to consider as you approach 65.

 We get a lot of questions from Montanans navigating their way through Medicare.
 To help Montanans understand all their retirement insurance options — and how to plan for them — we wrote “The Road to Medicare: Planning Your Drive to 65.”
 We also compiled our Top Eight Questions below:

 You can/must apply for a Medigap policy no later than 63 calendar days from the date your coverage ends.
-Plan G is not guarantee issue for special enrollment periods.
+Plan G is not a guarantee issue for special enrollment periods.

 Medicare Supplement Insurance